 Another potential challenge is staff training, as the two platforms have different interfaces and workflows.
 Staff and volunteers who are used to working with Google Apps may require additional training and support to become proficient with Microsoft Cloud apps.

 Security is another crucial factor to consider as these cloud services have different security protocols.
-In this regard, it is recommended an expert in cybersecurity assesses the security requirements for a successful migration to Microsoft Cloud.
+In this regard, it is recommended an expert in cybersecurity assesses the security requirements for a successful migration to Microsoft Cloud to ensure it is aligned with cybersecurity best practices.

 Final Thoughts